-This page contains technical information for experienced Salesforce administrators who are looking for a deeper explanation of the key jobs that run as part of the Eventbrite for Salesforce application.
+This page contains technical information for experienced Salesforce administrators who are looking for a deeper explanation of the key jobs that run as part of the Events Made Easy (Eventbrite) application.

 The data is synced from Eventbrite to Salesforce on an hourly basis (unless you have scheduled it to run at different intervals).
 When you first connect, it will run a "full sync", this means it will query Eventbrite for all the data it has for your company (unless you have set "days to sync" in Sync Settings).
 After a full sync it will remember the last time it ran and only query data from that time onwards (i.e. to avoid re-syncing everything).

 If there are any errors when syncing, it will attempt to re-sync from where it left off.

 Below is an overview of the key Events Made Easy (Eventbrite) custom objects (this can be useful when running Salesforce reports).

 Our integration does NOT use API limits.
 All syncing to and from Eventbrite is done via outbound calls, these do not count against your salesforce API limit.
 All syncing to and from Eventbrite is done via outbound calls, these do not count against your salesforce API limit.

 The following table provides a list of Events Made Easy (Eventbrite) batch jobs that can run in the background within Salesforce.
 These jobs will run as part of the primary sync.

 Syncs Eventbrite attendee and Eventbrite answers to Salesforce.
 The data is stored in custom objects Eventbrite_Attendee__c and Eventbrite_Answer__c.
 It also stores the total orders and events on the Eventbrite Organization object (i.e. Eventbrite_Org__c).

 The information in these tables is later processed by RuleBatch which is responsible for created and updating leads, contacts and accounts.